websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

     ```
 -->

-The connector has been deployed.
+The connector is now active.

 ## Configure the Connector

-The PunchOut2Go Connector is configured on a Commerce Channel.
-To learn more about Channels, see [Introduction to Channels](../managing-a-catalog/creating-and-managing-products/channels/introduction-to-channels.md).
+The PunchOut2Go Connector is configured on a per-[channel](../starting-a-store/channels/introduction-to-channels.md) basis.

 Users must have the URL of the store's catalog page; in this example: `http://localhost:8080/web/everest.com/catalog`.

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_.
 1. Click on the desired channel.
 1. Click the _Punch Out_ tab.
-1. Slide the toggle to _Enabled_.
+1. Switch the toggle to _Enabled_.
 1. Enter the Punch Out Start URL.
 1. Click _Save_ when finished.

 ### Enable Auto Login Punch Out Access Token

-Users must enable the Punch Out Access Token for the buyer's procurement system to gain access to the Liferay Commerce instance.
-Otherwise, the buyer's procurement will not be able to log into the Liferay Commerce instance.
+Users must enable the Punch Out Access Token for the buyer's procurement system to enable access to the Liferay Commerce instance.
 To enable the token:

 1. Navigate to the _Control Panel_ &rarr; _Configuration_ &rarr; _System Settings_.
 1. Click _API Authentication_ under _Security_.